SethSharp/odds-api/README.md

 ```

 ### Example Usages
-You can simply create a new Client, passing in your api key and thats it!
+You can simply create a new Client, passing in your api key and that's it!
+You can decide to bind the class in
+your `AppServiceProvider`, but if not, the client can easily be initialised in any `__invoke` or `__construct`
 ```php
 $client = new OddsClient(config('odds-api.api_key'));